 If it’s not relevant, it won’t resonate.

 If you tell a funny, engaging story about your cat to a room full of dog lovers, don’t expect hearty laughs.
 You’ll need to hone in on exactly whom you’re addressing.
 While knowing the demographics of your audience can be helpful, knowing the psychographics of an audience will allow you to pinpoint their thoughts, fears, desires, and wishes.
-If you need help with delving into the psychographics of your customer, work with a content marketing specialist.

 The bottom line?
 Story time is appropriate for all age groups, young and old.
 Despite the connotation, it’s not just for kids.